-We try to place children and young people with families where some of the culture or language may be known about the young person to be placed.
-However, this is not always possible, and we therefore want foster carers who are resourceful and will be able to facilitate the young person to maintain their culture.
+We try to place children and young people with families where some of their culture or language may already be in place.
+However, this is not always possible, and we therefore need foster carers who are resourceful and will be able to facilitate the young person to maintain their culture.

-If you’re interested in fostering unaccompanied asylum seeking children, we will early on identify relevant training courses that will help support you in this role.
+If you’re interested in fostering refugees and unaccompanied asylum seeking children, we will identify relevant training courses that will help support you in this role.
 We will ensure that you feel confident and culturally aware of the children’s backgrounds as this will allow you to better understand the young person’s needs.